ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 # were there any players that played all 8 seasons?
 - s12 Yes
 # most traded player
+- s13.
+Sergio Floccari was the most traded player
+# which players had the most goals/assists?
+- s15
-# which player had the most goals, in which season?
+# which players had the most goals, per season?
+- s16
+# Which players had the most penalties
 # What teams improved the most over the time period?
-# Which players had the most penalties
 # what team attributes lead to the most victories?
 # Which league has the best teams?
 # average points per game